What is a BOL?

 For brands that work with 3PLs, this could mean that either the brand itself or their 3PL partner needs to build the BOL.
 Therefore, a conversation about preferences and responsibilities is imperative.

-At Zipline, some customers prefer to provide the BOL, for others, we handle all the paperwork or collaborate with the carrier assigned to the load.
+At Zipline, some customers prefer to provide the Bill of Lading, for others, we handle all the paperwork or collaborate with the carrier assigned to the load.

 What is On a BOL?

-It is essential that all information on a BOL is accurate.
+It is essential that all information on a Bill of Lading is accurate.
 Since it serves as a legal document, a BOL is what legal teams will reference if a freight claim is involved.

 - Name and address of shipper